-After several experiments, I have found the easiest method of cooking these is on a flat cake plate that I have that doesn’t have a stand.
-I rinse and lightly re-oil the plate between each wrap/tortilla.
+After several experiments, I have found the easiest method of cooking these is to microwave them on a flat cake plate that I have that doesn’t have a stand (see pic below).
+I rinse and lightly re-oil the plate between each tortilla.
 Any flat, round plate or platter large enough to rotate in your microwave will work.

 These also make great flour tortillas for grilled quesadillas or stuffed burritos!
 Due to the oat flour, these are not acceptable until the grains rung of Atkins Phase 2 OWL.
 They are not suitable for Paleo-Primal followers.